Parking changes for Wimbledon tennis designed to keep spaces free for residents

 Civil Enforcement Officers (CEOs) will be speaking to drivers who leave their engines running unnecessarily and where applicable may issue a Fixed Penalty Notice (FPN).

-Motorists are also being reminded that the banned left turns leading from Wimbledon Park Side into Withycombe Road and the northern and southern arms of Inner Park Road will continue to be enforced during the tournament.
+Motorists are also being reminded that the long-standing banned left turn from Wimbledon Park Side into Withycombe Road and the existing restrictions at the northern and southern arms of Inner Park Road will continue to be enforced during the tournament.